TI Clean Mobility plans to launch its electric small truck next year

 The e-SCV is being developed by Coimbatore-based Jayem Automotives Pvt Ltd, in which TICMPL picked up a 50 per cent stake last month.

-The e-SCV business will combine Jayem’s design and R&D capabilities in concept creation, design, development, and prototyping with TICMPL’s manufacturing and marketing expertise.
+The e-SCV business will combine Jayem’s design and R&D capabilities in concept creation, design, development, and prototyping, and TICMPL’s manufacturing and marketing expertise.

-Electric small commercial vehicles will be TICMPL’s fourth offering in the EV segment.
-It has already entered the electric three-wheeler, electric tractor, and electric heavy truck segments.
+Electric small commercial vehicles will be TICMPL’s 4th offering in the EV segment.
+It has already entered into electric three-wheeler, electric tractor, and electric heavy truck segments.

 While the company has started retailing its electric autorickshaw, it is hoping to take orders after the completion of trials.
 “We have just started giving trucks to some customers for trials.
 In this business, we will sell directly to the prospective buyers,” stated Subbiah.

+- Also Read: TI Clean Mobility picks 50% stake in Jayem Auto for ₹206 cr; to enter electric small truck segment

 Its electric truck business will be spearheaded by IPL Tech Electric Pvt Ltd, in which TICMPL has a 65.2 per cent stake.
-It will focus on 55-tonne trucks, covering short haulage operations for the iron and steel, cement, and construction industries.
-These e-trucks will be made at the manufacturing facility in Manesar, Haryana.
+It will focus on 55-tonne trucks, covering short haulage operations for the iron & steel, cement, and construction industries.
+These e-trucks will made at the manufacturing facility at Manesar, Haryana.

 Elaborating on distribution models for other EV segments, he said e-three-wheelers and e-small commercial vehicles would be marketed through the retail network in urban and suburban locations, while electric tractors would be sold through dealers mostly in rural centres.